Octaves and scale formation

 Because all of the major scales (or keys) are based on the same pattern they are equivalent, you can take a melody in one key and 'transpose' it into a different key.
 It will sound like the same tune despite being higher or lower in pitch.
 Transposing from C Major to D Major for instance, the notes C D E turn into D E F♯.

-The different keys exist to create variation.
-If music remains in the same key during a long performance it begins to sound monotonous.
-Because of this it is a good idea to vary the key that you play in.
+Transposing also allows you to create variation in a performance.
+If music remains in the same key for a long time it can sound monotonous.
 A really easy way to do this is to change to an ocarina in a different key.
 You can play using the same fingerings but the sounded key will be higher or lower.

 Whole, Half, Whole, Whole, Half, Whole, Whole